stride3d/stride-docs/en/manual/files-and-folders/project-packages/dependencies.md

 ### [Visual Studio](#tab/visual-studio)

-You can add a package as a dependency to another package by right clicking it in the **Solution Explorer** panel and selecting **Add > Project Reference...**.
+You can add a package as a dependency to another package by right clicking it in the **Solution Explorer** panel and selecting **Add > Project Reference...**

 ![](media/visual-studio-add-dependency.webp)